MITgcm/MITgcm/doc/contributing/contributing.rst

 typically invoked by hitting a button on the web interface, or clicking on a webpage link etc.

-To contribute edits to MITgcm, the first step is to obtain a GitHub account, if you have not done so already; it’s free.
+To contribute edits to MITgcm,
+**the first step is to obtain a GitHub account**, if you have not done so already; it’s free.
 Second, as a 'developer' you will need to
 `authenticate <https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/about-authentication-to-github#authenticating-with-the-command-line>`_
 your terminal command line sessions in GitHub.
 There are two ways this can be done, either using `ssh keys <https://docs.github.com/en/authentication/connecting-to-github-with-ssh/about-ssh>`_